The power of crossposting on social media

 Step 3 can be the hardest.
 After all, even with the best intentions, how do you post to Facebook AND Instagram AND Twitter…and still have time to run your business?

-Managing your small business’s social presence can be overwhelming, which is why something called “crossposting” can be invaluable.
+Managing your small business’s social media strategy can be overwhelming, which is why something called “crossposting” can be invaluable.
 Here’s what you need to know.

 Crossposting is pretty much what it sounds like.
 If your company has social media profiles on Facebook, Instagram, and Twitter, you’ll want to share whatever you’re posting across all platforms to keep things relevant and up to date.
-Whether you want to share a video, your status or run an ad across multiple social channels, crossposting is what you need to do to cover those bases.
+Whether you want to share a video, your status or run an ad across multiple social channels, crossposting the same piece of content is what you need to do to cover those bases.

 Crosspost the same content

-Depending on the platforms, you may need or want to make subtle changes that work best for each channel.
+Depending on the social media platform, you may need or want to make subtle changes that work best for each channel.
 In this case, the Facebook post used a status image, and Instagram and Twitter used a video.

 Using the same hashtags (#hashtag) for your company’s message on all platforms is also a great idea, since you’ll be targeting the same keyword groups on each site (and casting a larger net than if you were to only use Facebook).
 You really can share the same content across social networks to get more exposure with much less effort.